omarnagy91/webstudio-builder/packages/ai/src/templates/jsx/styles/edit.prompt.md

-The JSX and CSS above describe the following edit request:
+Given the JSX and CSS above, your task is to rewrite some or all the styles in order to fulfill the following edit request:

 ```
 {prompt-content}
 ```

-Your task is to rewrite the styles to fulfill the request.
 Use the following rules:

+- Be creative and provide innovative design: styles should produce a high-end and aesthetically pleasing result.
 - Only output a valid CSS code block and no other text.
 - The CSS must be minified and therefore you must avoid indentation and new lines.
 - Preserve the CSS above that does not need changes.